google/copybara/README.md

     authoritative repository.
 Any merge conflicts are dealt with in the same way as an out-of-date change within the authoritative repository.

 Currently, the only supported type of repository is Git.
+Copybara also supports reading from Mercurial repositories, but the feature is still experimental.
-Support for other repositories types (such as Hg) will be added in the future.
+Support for other repositories types will be added in the future.

 ## Example